 Amendment ID Issues Affected clauses AEMC's consequential amendments and the reasons C1 Clause 3.7.2(f) requires AEMO to prepare and publish MTPASA outputs.
 These outputs are set out in clauses 3.7.2(f)(1) to 3.7.2(f)(6).
 3.7.2(f)(5) The AEMC redrafted the wording of clause 3.7.2(f)(5) in order to improve clarity of the Rules.
 The MTPASA output set out in clause 3.7.2(f)(5) is ambiguous and inconsistent with the MTPASA process in practice.
+AEMO raised further issues with this clause in its second round submission.
+These are discussed in D1 below.
 C2 Clause 3.7.3(f) requires AEMO to prepare and publish STPASA outputs.
 These outputs are set out in clauses 3.7.3(h)(1) to 3.7.3(h)(5).
 3.7.3(h)(4) The AEMC redrafted the wording of clause 3.7.3(h)(4) in order to improve clarity of the Rules to reflect the STPASA process in practice.
 The STPASA output set out in clause 3.7.3(h)(4) is ambiguous and inconsistent with the STPASA process in practice.
+AEMO raised further issues with this clause in its second round submission.
+These are discussed in D2 below.
 C3 The AEMC considers the proposed Glossary definition for "medium term capacity reserve" is ambiguous.
-Glossary definition for "medium term The AEMC redrafted the definition in order to improve clarity of the Rules. capacity reserve".
-This Glossary definition in the Draft Rule incorporates the policy positions discussed under Issues 12, 13 and 14 above.
+Glossary definition for "medium term The AEMC redrafted the definition in order to improve clarity of the Rules. "medium term capacity reserve".
+This Glossary definition in the Rule as made incorporates the policy positions discussed under Issues 12, 13 and 14 above.
 C4 The AEMC considers the proposed Glossary definition for "short term capacity reserve" is ambiguous.
 Glossary definition for "short term The AEMC redrafted the definition in order to improve clarity of the Rules. capacity reserve".
-This Glossary definition in the Draft Rule incorporates the policy positions discussed under Issues 14 and 15 above.
-C5 The term "energy consumption" in clause 3.7.2(f)(4) of the proposed Rule incorrectly implies that it refers to energy net of network losses and generator auxiliary loads.
+This Glossary definition in the Rule as made incorporates the policy positions discussed under Issues 14 and 15 above.
+C5 The term " energy consumption" in clause 3.7.2(f)(4) of the proposed Rule incorrectly implies that it refers to energy net of network losses and generator auxiliary loads.
 3.7.2(f)(4) The AEMC deleted the term "consumption" from clause 3.7.2(f)(4).
 This improves clarity of the Rules to reflect the MTPASA process in practice.